vyctoriak/portfolio/README.md

 - `tailwind.config.ts` - For theme configuration
 - `app/globals.css` - For global styles and CSS variables

+## Git Hooks with Husky

+This project uses Husky and lint-staged to ensure code quality before commits and pushes:

+### Pre-commit Hook

+- Runs lint-staged on staged files
+- Executes lint and build checks only on modified files
+- Prevents commits with linting errors or build failures

+### Pre-push Hook

+- Runs full project lint check
+- Executes full project build
+- Prevents pushing code that doesn't pass all checks

+### Configuration

+The hooks are configured in:

+- `.husky/pre-commit` - Runs lint-staged
+- `.husky/pre-push` - Runs lint and build
+- `package.json` - Contains lint-staged configuration

+This ensures that only code that passes all quality checks reaches the repository.

 ## Acknowledgments

 - [Next.js](https://nextjs.org/) - The React framework